-Then you just turn your spigot to on like you usually would and allow the wort to run through the line into the filters and out the other end into your keg, etc…
+When you are ready to go, turn on your spigot like you usually would and allow the wort to run through the line into the filters and out the other end into your keg or bottling bucket, etc.

-Not a problem… and a heck of a lot better than ending up with floaties in my beer or a blocked liquid line in my keg.
+Not a big deal and a heck of a lot better than ending up with floaties in your beer or a blocked liquid line in your keg.

 Watch The Bouncer In Action